How To Transfer An ISA – What You Need To Know

 • Exploring Better Deals: This change allows savers to take advantage of different offerings and secure more competitive deals throughout the year.

-• Partial Transfers Allowed: Savers will have the option for partial transfers between different ISA providers.
+• Partial Transfers Allowed: Savers can make partial transfers between different ISA providers.

 • Boost for Cash ISA Savers: The changes are particularly beneficial for those interested in cash ISAs, offering opportunities to adapt to market conditions.